What on earth! Male mason wasps can attack predators with their genitalia, study shows

 Japanese researchers have found that male mason wasps can use their genitalia as a defence mechanism against predators.

-All types of insects are born with some kind of defence mechanism, from camouflaging into the leaves to producing repellant odours, insects use all kinds of ways to defend themselves from probable predators.
-One such defence mechanism now also includes, the genitalia of an insect!
+All types of insects are born with some kind of defence mechanism.
+From camouflaging into the leaves to producing repellant odours, insects use all kinds of ways to defend themselves from probable predators.
+One such defence mechanism also includes, the genitalia of an insect!
 Yes, you read that right.

 Researchers in Japan have discovered that male mason wasps can use sharp spines on their genitalia to restrict being swallowed by predators.
 The team of researchers came to this conclusion after experimenting on 17 tree frogs with 17 male mason wasps.
 They noticed that while all the frogs attacked the wasps, just over a third ultimately rejected the insects.

-The authors of the study published in the journal Current Biology about the experiment, adding that, "Male wasps were frequently observed to pierce the mouth or other parts of frogs with their genitalia while being attacked".
+The authors of the study published in the journal Current Biology about the experiment, said, "Male wasps were frequently observed to pierce the mouth or other parts of frogs with their genitalia while being attacked".

 Also Read | Ready to sign off: Dust on Mars chokes InSight rover as it sends what might be its last image